Ukraine agrees to proposal for ceasefire with Russia as US restores aid and intel sharing

 “Ukraine accepts this proposal, we consider it positive, we are ready to take such a step, and the United States of America must convince Russia to do so,” Zelensky said, adding that the ceasefire would start the moment Moscow agrees to it.

-US Secretary of State Marco Rubio said that the onus is now on Russia to take steps to end the war.
+US Secretary of State Marco Rubio said immediately after the meeting that the onus is now on Russia to take steps to end the war.
 “We hope that they’ll say yes, that they’ll say yes to peace.
 The ball is now in their court,” he said of the Russians.

+US President Donald Trump later welcomed the news and vowed to speak with Russian President Vladimir Putin about the plan, potentially this week.

+On Wednesday, Zelensky said he believes Kyiv “can expect” the US to take “strong steps” against Russia if Moscow was to reject the ceasefire proposal.

 “The United States will communicate to Russia that Russian reciprocity is the key to achieving peace,” it said.